Jamesaay/Jamesaay/README.md

 ![Header Image](/images/header.png "Header Image")
 # Welcome folks <img src="/images/wave.gif" width="30px">

 My name is James O'Neill and I'm a software developer from Ireland, currently living in Derry and working for Alchemy Technology Services.
-You can find me on [LinkedIn](https://www.linkedin.com/in/james-on/) and on [YouTube]().
+You can find me on [LinkedIn](https://www.linkedin.com/in/james-on/).

 ## Technologies and Tools